 FINEST goals and Action plan are in compliance with the EU requirements and in the context of SES programme and SESAR DP regulatory framework.
 The goals of the programme are in line with the document „Future Airspace Architecture Study” developed by SESAR JU and Network Manager.
 The support of Network Manager and industry is important for the implementation of Deployment Plans.

-FINEST programme and the technical solutions, human-machine interfaces and operational harmonisation will be launched spring 2022.
+FINEST programme and the technical solutions, human-machine interfaces and operational harmonisation will be launched during 2022.